quarkhopper/Jet-Fuel/README.md

 The number of voxels removed from hard materials on hit by a spark
 ### Ignition and hurt radius
 Radius used in starting fires from the center of a fireball.
 Ignition occurs in two phases: a raycast is done from the center of the fireball and, if it hits a surface, a second set of raycasts are done from that point.
 If the second raycast hits an object then a fire is started at that point.
 Essentially, a raycast and a "bounce" is done to find the location to start a fire.
 This radius is also used to determine how far away a player can be hurt by a spark.
-### Ignition probes
+### Ignition freq
+Governs the frequency that an ignition raycast will trigger that will spark fires.
+This frequency variable affects things as a __denominator__ in the form `1/n`, meaning that the bigger the number, the less frequent the occurrence.
+A value of 1 will, therefore, ensure a raycast is sent every tick.
+A very large value (say, in the hundreds or thousands) will happen very infrequently.

-The number of initial raycasts done from the center of a fireball, per spark, to find a location to do a "bounce" and one further raycast to find locations to start a fire.
+An initial raycast is made from the center of a fireball, to find a location to do a "bounce" and one further raycast to find locations to start a fire.
-### Ignition count
-The number of secondary raycasts on "bounce" to find the location to start a fire.
-The total number of POTENTIAL fires started by a fireball is `[ignition probes] * [sparks in the fireball] * [ignition count]`.
 ### Impulse power
 The amount of impulse applied to a body by a fireball to surrounding objects.
 This is the power that sucks things up into the explosion and shoots them out.
 Some objects may even be held _inside_ of fireballs until they die and then dropped, flaming to the ground.
 #### Calculation